Skip to main content

 4. provide textbooks, links, and materials needed to complete assignments.

-5. meet weekly with students to provide an individualized approach to each student.
+5. meet weekly with students providing an individualized approach according to each student’s needs.

 6. maintain communication with parents and students.

-8. evaluate student performance and provide final grades for all course work.
+8. evaluate student performance and provide quarter and final grades for the student’s coursework.

 NEXT STEPS